improdead/Vector-roblox/Warp.md

   - Approve/Reject per proposal; applies:
     - edit proposals that insert text via rangeEDITS (merged, UpdateSourceAsync with undo)
     - object_op rename_instance (ChangeHistoryService wrapped)
-  - Added "Apply & Open" for edit proposals (opens the script after a successful apply).
-  - Asset search flow: Browse button fetches /api/assets/search results → Inline list with Insert buttons → inserts via InsertService.
+  - Settings panel: Base URL, API Key, Model ID; per-request provider used by /api/chat.
   - Reports apply results back to /api/proposals/:id/apply for auditing.
-  - Simple diff preview snippet (shows inserted text).
+  - Diff preview snippet: shows unified diff from server for quick review.

 Configured locally

 - Environment
-  - warp/apps/web/.env present with OPENROUTER_API_KEY (provided) and OPENROUTER_MODEL=moonshotai/kimi-k2:free (default).
+  - Use plugin Settings for provider credentials; env not required for local testing.
-  - VECTOR_USE_OPENROUTER=0 by default; set to 1 to enable provider-driven tool-call parsing.
+  - VECTOR_USE_OPENROUTER=0 by default; set to 1 to enable provider-driven tool-call parsing without passing Settings.
   - VECTOR_PLAN_ACT=0 by default; set to 1 to enable a second provider call after context tools (Plan/Act scaffold).
   - CATALOG_API_URL optional: when set, /api/assets/search calls this URL to fetch normalized results; otherwise it uses a stub list.
   - Data directory: proposals are persisted to apps/web/data/proposals.json (auto-created on write).
-  - Do not commit .env to version control.
+  - Do not commit .env to version control (ignored).
+Provider keys live only in plugin Settings.

 Not yet implemented (next milestones)